browserengineering/book/book/embeds.md

 Implement the basics of this CSS property: a `url(...)` value for the `background-image` property.
 Avoid loading the image if the `background-image` property does not actually end up used on any element.
-For a bigger challenge, also allow the web page set the size of the background image with the [`background-size`][bg-size] CSS property.
+For a bigger challenge, also allow the web page to set the size of the background image with the [`background-size`][bg-size] CSS property.